Best movies like The T.A.M.I. Show

 It's the Greatest, Grooviest, Wildest, Most Exciting Beat Blast Ever to Pound the Screen!

 A unique, carefully handpicked, selection of the best movies like The T.A.M.I.
 Show Starring Chuck Berry, James Brown, Lesley Gore, Jan Berry, and more.
 If you liked The T.A.M.I.
-Show then you may also like: Year of the Horse, U2: Live at Red Rocks - Under a Blood Red Sky, Wattstax, Jailhouse Rock, Amazing Grace and many more popular movies featured on this list.
+Show then you may also like: U2: Live at Red Rocks - Under a Blood Red Sky, Wattstax, Amazing Grace, Telstar: The Joe Meek Story, Bob Dylan - Dont Look Back and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 Hailed by one music reviewer as "the grooviest, wildest, slickest hit ever to pound the screen," "The T.A.M.I.
 Show" is an unrelenting rock spectacular starring some of the greatest pop performers of the 60s.
 These top recording idols – representing the musical moods of London, Liverpool, Hollywood and Detroit – packed the Santa Monica Civic Auditorium with 2,600 screaming fans and virtually brought down the house.
 This is the cinematic record of that electrifying event.